kayac/Gunfish/README.md

 You can implement a success custom handler in the same way but a hook command is not executed in the success handler in order not to make cpu resource too tight.

 ### Test
-To do test for Gunfish, you have to install [h2o](https://h2o.examp1e.net/). **h2o** is used as APNS mock server.
-So, if you want to test or optimize parameters for your application, you need to prepare the envronment that h2o APNs Mock server works.

-Moreover, you have to build h2o with **mruby-sleep** mrbgem.

 ```
 $ make test